 Gabriel Thomson was considered for the role of Harry.
 His My Family (2000) co-star Zoë Wanamaker plays Madame Hooch.

-Caio César, a prominent Brazilian voice actor, who dubbed Daniel Radcliffe as Harry Potter, and in other films, was also a military cop and died at the age of 27 in 2015, after being shot in the neck, at the Complexo do Alemão slums, in Rio de Janeiro.
+Caio César, a prominent Brazilian voice actor, who dubbed Daniel Radcliffe as Harry Potter, and in other films, was also a military cop, and died at the age of twenty-seven in 2015, after being shot in the neck, at the Complexo do Alemão slums, in Rio de Janeiro.

-When Chris Columbus scripted Young Sherlock Holmes (1985), that film foreshadowed his future association with the Harry Potter series; the teenage Watson resembles Harry Potter; school experiments; Draco Malfoy's rivalry with Harry is similar to one Holmes has with another student, Dudley; Draco and Dudley both come from rich parents; cavernous libraries; sweets; train stations; the novelization uses the word potty/Potter; students being injured and needing to see the school nurse; teachers and students eating in the Great Hall; Holmes, Watson and a third character solving mysteries at school and Harry, Ron and Hermione doing the same at Hogwarts; staircases; Harry/Holmes and Watson creeping through a school library at night; both Watson and Hagrid say "sorry about that"; the end of school term; the threat of expulsion; no family for Harry to return to, even at Christmas; Harry has a scar on his forehead and Holmes has one on his cheek; seemingly innocent teaching staff exposed as the opposite; head boys, etc.
+When Chris Columbus scripted Young Sherlock Holmes (1985), that film featured similarities to his future association with the Harry Potter film franchise; the teenage Watson resembles Harry Potter; school experiments; Draco Malfoy's rivalry with Harry is similar to one Holmes has with another student, Dudley; Draco and Dudley both come from rich parents; cavernous libraries; sweets; train stations; the novelization uses the word potty, or Potter; students being injured and needing to see the school nurse; teachers and students eating in the Great Hall; Holmes, Watson, and a third character solving mysteries at school and Harry, Ron, and Hermione doing the same at Hogwarts; staircases; Harry, Holmes, and Watson creeping through a school library at night; both Watson and Hagrid say "sorry about that"; the end of school term; the threat of expulsion; no family for Harry to return to, even at Christmas; Harry has a scar on his forehead and Holmes has one on his cheek; seemingly innocent teaching staff exposed as the opposite; head boys, et cetera.

 Steve Kloves described adapting the book as "tough", as it did not "lend itself to adaptation as well as the next two books."